A Short History of Gymnastics in Victoria

 This was an association of men’s gymnastics clubs, with a view to bringing more formal organisation to the sport.
 Alf Lorbach (Melbourne YMCA) and Bonnie Frank (Wesley Collegians) drove the development of gymnastics in Victoria over this time.

-The Australian Gymnastics Federation (AGF) was formed officially in September 1949 under the name: Australian Gymnastic Union.
+The Australian Gymnastics Federation (AGF) was formed officially in September 1949 under the name Australian Gymnastic Union.
 Prior to this official formation, gymnastics was organised on a club basis in the states of New South Wales, Victoria and Queensland.

 The establishment of the Federation was initiated by Mr. Jack Carey (VIC) with Mr. Harry Morris (VIC) and Mr. Bill Wilson (NSW).
 Mr. Morris was elected as the Federation’s first President.

-Inge Frazer, Alf Lorbach, Barbara Cunningham and Wendy Grant
+Barbara Cunningham (Victoria) and Wendy Grant (Victoria)

 Australia’s first Olympic women’s team competed at the 1956 Olympic Games.
 The team trained in a number of different locations including Alf’s backyard – and for floor training they used the golf fairway at the back of Alf’s home.
+The video below shows Inge being closely watched by Barbara at the Olympics.
+Barbara and Wendy went on to be instrumental in the development of gymnastics in Victoria and Australia for many years and are still active in the sport to this very day.
+Tragically Inge died just a year later in 1957 from lukemia.

 1960s to Today